Using the FiftyOne App¶

 FiftyOne uses the Mapbox GL JS API, which is free up to 50,000 map loads each month.

-You can lasso points in the map to show only the corresponding samples in the
+You can lasso points in the map to show only the corresponding data in the

 :